Here Are The Real EU Concerns About Britain's Brexit Approach

 3. Brexit must mean Brexit

-May is understood to have suggested that a possible model for Brexit is the current protocol that Britain negotiated as an EU member to opt-out from home affairs measures, and then opt back into the ones it likes.
+May is understood to have suggested that a possible model for Brexit is the current protocol that enabled Britain as an EU member to opt-out from home affairs measures, and then opt back into the ones it likes.

 This suggestion will have set alarm bells ringing because such an approach would amount in effect to cherry picking, and a sectoral deal to maintain the preferred benefits of membership – the EU27 have repeatedly stressed these are all redlines, and enshrined the respective points in Saturday’s guidelines.